ISO 14001 guides ORISE's recycling and environmental management programs

 Environmental stewardship is fundamental to the Oak Ridge Institute for Science and Education (ORISE) and its commitment that all programmatic and business functions will operate in a way that is both safe and environmentally sustainable.
 The ORISE environmental management program ensures we recognize our impact on the environment while making sound environmental decisions that exceed the expectations outlined in the contract with the U.S. Department of Energy (DOE).

 Recycling plays a significant part in environmental management, and ORISE operates under a large-scale program for both recycling used consumables and buying products made from recycled materials.
 Additionally, ORISE works to minimize waste sent to landfills.
-These efforts have been so successful that the net weight of ORISE’s recyclables—more than 85 tons annually—exceeds the weight of its landfill waste.
+These efforts have been so successful that the net weight of ORISE’s recyclables—more than 125,000 pounds annually—exceeds the weight of its landfill waste.

 Certain ORISE programs also involve the handling of hazardous materials, and ORISE takes careful steps to ensure their safe and proper disposal.